 Every baby is different and the amount you feed your baby

-Every baby is different and the amount you feed your baby will vary depending on a number of factors including their age, weight and appetite.
-It can be normal for some babies to take more or less feeds than what’s recommended in our bottle feeding guide.
+Every baby is different.
+The amount you feed your baby will vary depending on a number of factors including age, weight and appetite.
+It is normal for some babies to take more or less feeds than what’s recommended in our bottle feeding guide so don’t worry if it varies.

 This downloadable Bottle Feeding Guide provides a guide to how often and how much you should feed your baby, relative to their age.
 If your baby is premature or has a low birth weight, their feeding requirements will be different.
 Your public health nurse or GP will be able to advise you if you are at all unsure.